midani-47/nba-lineup-optimizer/README.md

    - Check browser console for CORS errors
    - Verify API_URL in `src/services/api.js`

-3. If drag-and-drop functionality doesn't work:
-   - Check browser console for errors
-   - Make sure you're using the latest version of the code
-   - Try refreshing the page

-4. If you can't save lineups with the same name:
+3. If you can't save lineups with the same name:
    - This is by design to prevent duplicate lineup names
    - Choose a different name for each lineup